-Extend national and international links to improve community cohesion to the outstanding level of the rest of the school's provision.
+■ Extend national and international links to improve community cohesion to the outstanding level of the rest of the school's provision.

-Any complaints about the inspection or the report should be made following the procedures set out in the guidance 'Complaints about school inspection', which is available from Ofsted's website: www.ofsted.gov.uk.
+Any complaints about the inspection or the report should be made following the procedures set out in the guidance 'Complaining about inspections', which is available from Ofsted's website: www.ofsted.gov.uk.